 Let us take the first proposition as an example.
-In this proposition, Archimedes exhibits his method on the quadrature of the parabola.18 In the diagram (Figure 5), Archimedes's goal is to place the center of gravity of parabola ABC at the point H, which he has already proven stands in a known proportion with the center of gravity W of the triangle AFC.
-However, there is no parabola visible around H, because the parabola does not arrive there in one piece; instead, Archimedes takes an arbitrary cross-section MO (i.e. a line segment) of both the parabola and the triangle, and shows that if the parabola's segment is placed at TG, it will balance the triangle's segment.
+In this proposition, Archimedes exhibits his method on the quadrature of the parabola.
+In the diagram (Figure 5), Archimedes's goal is to place the center of gravity of parabola ABC at the point H, which stands in a known proportion with the center of gravity W of the triangle AFC.
+However, we see no parabola near H. This is because the parabola does not arrive there intact; instead, Archimedes takes an arbitrary cross-section MO (i.e. a line segment) of both the parabola and the triangle, and shows that if the parabola's segment is placed at TG, it will balance the triangle's segment.
 Since any arbitrary pair of such lines will balance, it follows that any multitude of such pairs of lines will balance.
-Now comes the critical step:19
+Now comes the critical step: